 - Sadhu — The monks or sages in the world practicing Samyak Charitra (right conduct)

 There is no mention of specific gods or people.
 The prayer is addressed towards the gunas (good qualities) of gods, saints and teachers.
 During this prayer, the devotees do not ask for any favours or miracles.
 This prayer serves as a medium to offer deep respect towards people who are spiritually more evolved than oneself and this prayer also serves as a constant reminder towards attaining moksha.
+Happy Ho organizes best Meditation and Tarot classes in Noida and Delhi NCR area in India.

 The Navkar Mantra consists of 35 letters and goes as: